joegilkes/ASESurfaceFinder/README.md

 The local atomic environment around each sampled adsorbate position is then encoded by means of a descriptor from [DScribe](https://singroup.github.io/dscribe/latest/) - a SOAP descriptor with a cutoff of 10 Å is used by default, but this can be modified by passing a `descriptor` keyword argument when constructing the `SurfaceFinder`.
 Each descriptor is matched with a label representing the surface facet and adsorption site that it represents in the format `{label}_{site}`, where `{label}` is one of the labels passed into `SurfaceFinder` and `{site}` is the ASE high-symmetry site name.
 The `n_jobs` argument enables parallelism over the specified number of processes during descriptor creation and model training.

-A random forest classifier is then trained on this data, such that any future points above a surface can be classified into a surface facet and absorption site prediction.
+A random forest classifier is then trained on this data, such that any future points above a surface can be classified into a surface facet and adsorption site prediction.

 ### Sample Visualisation